An international team of researchers announced the discovery of an unusual ring system around a dwarf planet

-Planetary scientists observed Quaoar with the help ofsensitive high-speed HiPERCAM camera mounted on the Gran Telescopio Canarias telescope.
+Planetary scientists observed Quaoar usingsensitive high-speed camera HiPERCAM installed on the Gran Telescopio Canarias telescope.
 The planet's ring is so faint and small that it cannot be directly observed with a telescope.
-The discovery was made during the passage of the planet across the disk of the background star.
+The discovery was made during the passage of a planet across the disk of a background star.

 The eclipse of the star by the planet lasted less than a minute, but before and after it there were dips in the glow of the star.
 They corresponded to the moments when the ring objects blocked the light.